-The CoC utilizes the Service Prioritization Decision Assistance Tool (SPDAT) to prioritize the service needs of the homeless population.
-The CoC adopted the SPADAT as its centralized and coordinated assessment tool in November 2013.
-Training on the utilization of the tool began in January 2014 with full implementation by July 2014.
-The SPDAT is used as part of the intake process and found to be effective in determining appropriate placement and service prioritization.
+The CoC prioritizes the needs of the homeless population by utilizing the Service Prioritization Decision Assistance Tool (SPDAT).
+In November 2013, the CoC adopted the SPADAT as its consolidated and coordinated evaluation instrument.
+Training on how to use the tool began in January 2014, with full adoption expected in July.
+The SPDAT is utilized in the intake process and has been shown to be useful in establishing suitable placement and service prioritization.